 We will consider the removal of financial restrictions for local authorities where these stand in the way of essential work being done.
 This does not include general improvements or enhancements to buildings which go beyond this.

 In line with their co-regulatory obligations, any housing association that has concerns about its ability to meet the necessary costs must contact the social housing regulator as soon as possible to discuss the matter.

 The government will keep these arrangements under review.

-An independent review of building regulations and fire safety is being led by Dame Judith Hackitt.
-Its purpose is to make recommendations that will ensure:
+An Independent Review of Building Regulations and Fire Safety was led by Dame Judith Hackitt.
+Its purpose was to make recommendations that will ensure:

 - a sufficiently robust regulatory system for the future

 - residents feel that the buildings they live in are safe and remain so

 It examined building and fire safety regulations and related compliance and enforcement with the focus on multi-occupancy high rise residential buildings.